danielferreira-dias/geekathon-here4beer/README.md

 ## 🚀 Overview

-Oracle is an AI assistant that helps food factories (starting with meat production) make better decisions about demand forecasting, production planning, and raw material ordering.
+Clotho is an AI assistant that helps food factories (starting with meat production) make better decisions about demand forecasting, production planning, and raw material ordering.

 Factories often struggle with: